 FabLearn is a network, research collaborative, and vision of learning for the 21st century.
 FabLearn disseminates ideas, best practices and resources to support an international community of educators, researchers, and policy makers committed to integrating the principles of constructionist learning, popularly known as “making” into formal and informal K-12 education.

-FabLearn is based on the work of Stanford University Assistant Professor Paulo Blikstein and the Transformative Learning Technologies Lab (TLTL), an academic research group within Stanford University’s Graduate School of Education.
+FabLearn is based on the work of Columbia University Associate Professor Paulo Blikstein and the Transformative Learning Technologies Lab (TLTL).
 FabLearn develops research sites and disseminates resources and information through three main initiatives: FabLearn Labs (formerly FabLab@School), FabLearn Conferences and FabLearn Fellows.

 FabLearn advocates and supports constructionist learning experiences for all children.